Jump Over Left Menu

 Early on at Harwell, most calculations were done with desk calculating machines, both manual and electric.
 These were followed by a succession of card based accounting/calculating machines.

-The 555 Electronic Calculator was at the top of the Hollerith range and the first delivery to a customer was iaround 1957.
+The 555 Electronic Calculator was at the top of the Hollerith range and the first delivery to a customer was around 1957.
 It had a drum which could hold 105 registers and a large double plugboard which could hold up to 150 program steps The exterior of the drum was wound with steel wire.

 The Harwell Dekatron Computer